HTTP with SSE(v2024-11-05)

 Protocol Version Header

-If using HTTP, the client MUST include the MCP-Protocol-Version: <protocol-version>
+If using HTTP, the client MUST include the MCP-Protocol-Version: <protocol-version> HTTP header on all subsequent requests to the MCP

 server, allowing the MCP server to respond based on the MCP protocol version.